Central, Arizona

 Central is a census-designated place in Graham County, Arizona, United States.
 Its population was 758 as of the 2020 census.
 It is part of the Safford micropolitan area.

+Description

 Central is located between the towns of Thatcher and Pima, all west of the Graham County seat, Safford.
 U.S. Route 70 is the main thoroughfare.

 Central has a ZIP Code of 85531; in 2000, the population of the 85531 ZIP Code Tabulation Area was 404.